 It makes sense for a small investment to keep your system running with better performance.
 But adding a card will also increase the demands from your power supply straight out of the gate.

-This leads us back to the question if you should add one to preserve the life of your computer or not.
+This leads us back to whether you should add one to preserve the life of your computer or not.

-I’d say if you don’t use many programs all that often, there’s probably not much in it.
+If you don’t use many programs often, there’s probably not much in it.

-However, a graphics card would be beneficial if you use the PC almost daily while performing several different types of tasks.
+However, a graphics card would be beneficial if you use the PC almost daily while performing several tasks.

 Graphics requirements when it comes to servers

 Web servers mainly deliver content that isn’t very resource intensive.
-But application servers, on the other hand, may require graphics cards.
+But application servers, on the other hand, may require one.

-There is a clearer line in the sand when it comes to deciding about graphics cards for servers.
+A clearer line is drawn in the sand when deciding about server graphics cards.

 It’s a very similar situation for laptop computers

-Every desktop and laptop computer needs a GPU (graphics processing unit).
+Every desktop and laptop computer needs a GPU.

-While laptops don’t actually have a graphics card that you can install, they operate on a similar premise.
+While laptops don’t have a graphics card you can install, they operate on a similar premise.

-Nowadays, you can purchase a laptop with dedicated graphics or without them.
-A dedicated GPU is similar to a graphics card, except it resides in an onboard chip on the motherboard.
+You can purchase a laptop with a dedicated GPU or without them.
+A dedicated GPU is similar to a graphics card, except it resides as a separate onboard chip on the motherboard.

 This can significantly improve the performance of your laptop, especially for gaming.

-Having no dedicated graphics card option means you are back to using an integrated graphics card that is integrated with the CPU or APU, just like a desktop PC.
+No dedicated graphics card option means you are back to using integrated GPU with the CPU or APU, just like a desktop PC.

-You will probably find in most cases that it isn’t absolutely essential to have a graphics card installed into a computer, but there are many reasons to consider one down the road.
+In most cases, You will probably find that having one installed into a computer isn’t essential, but there are many reasons to consider one down the road.

 After all, who doesn’t enjoy a PC that performs well when it comes to everything visual?